-A year-round permit provides unlimited access to all 75 Minnesota state parks and recreation areas for a full year from the month of purchase.
+A $35 year-round vehicle permit provides unlimited visits to all 75 Minnesota state parks and recreation areas for a full year from the month of purchase.

-Permits are valid for one year from the month of purchase.
-Plus, you can receive a discount on a permit for other vehicles you own.
+Vehicle permits are valid for one year from the month of purchase.
+Plus, you can receive a discount on additional year-round permits for other vehicles you own.

 - Any Minnesota state park, and purchase from self-serve kiosk* or the front office

 - Minnesota DNR License Center, 500 Lafayette Road, St. Paul

 - REI Stores in Bloomington, Maple Grove and Roseville.
 Please call ahead to check availability.